-If you visit Rome, you can’t help but visit the Colosseum.
-If you come to Belgrade, the Kalemegdan fortress and its park must be on your visit plan.
+If you visit Rome, you can't help but see the Colosseum.
+If you come to Belgrade, the Kalemegdan fortress and park must be on your visit plan.

 Things you should know about Kalemegdan fortress

 - The fortress is built on the hill above two big rivers' confluence (Sava and Danube).